Wireframing tool workspace

 Get to know your wireframing tool workspace and speed up your workflow with this detailed description of Justinmind’s UI.

 1. The Menu Bar.
 The menus are organized by task.
 Next to the usual File and Edit menus, you can find the View menu, to customize the workspace.
 You’ll also find the Simulate menu, to simulate your wireframes and prototypes on the web simulator or on the actual device, along with the Share menu, to publish your wireframes and prototypes online.
 Under the File menu, you’ll find the option Report to generate technical documentation (HTML, documents or images) from your prototypes.
 Then you’ll find the Widgets menu, to manage and share UI element, and Teamwork, to collaborate with your team on shared prototypes.
 Finally, you’ll find the Plugins menu, to import any plugins in the Justinmind editor, and the Help menu, which will guide you through the program.
-Please note that some of these menus are not available in the Free edition.

 2. The Toolbar.
 This contains quick editing options for the selected component.
 It gives access to the most common options, and it shows a selection of the most frequently used editing tools.
 Note the “Copy Events” option will let you copy an event and paste it on a different element.